freder48/freder48/README.md

 <h2>Hi there, I'm Josie (she/her), let's create together!</h2>

 Just a grateful being looking to bring more beauty and justice to the world by harnessing the power of humane technology.
-Currently cultivating my software development skills at [Prime Digital Academy](https://primeacademy.io/), an immersive, remote program that focuses on utilizing relevant technologies to collaboratively build full-stack programs.
+Currently cultivating my software development skills at [Datasite](https://www.datasite.com/us/en.html) as an Associate Software Engineer.

 <h3>Let's chat about</h3>
 <ul>